Schizoid Personality Disorder Vs. Schizophrenia: Symptoms, Causes, And Treatment

 - Schizophrenia: Emotions can still be flat, but with the potential for jarringly inappropriate outbursts or rapid, unpredictable shifts in mood

 As confusing as these overlapping symptoms can be, a licensed mental health professional may be able to help.
 They can carefully evaluate your experiences, offering insights into whether your symptoms indicate SPD, schizophrenia, or perhaps something else entirely.
-With that clarity may come the ability to find targeted treatment and a clearer path forward.
+Such greater clarity can lead to the ability to find targeted treatment and a clearer path forward.

 Potential causes of schizophrenia, SPD, and other personality disorders

 There's no simple answer as to why SPD or schizophrenia develop.
 Several factors may come together in a unique way to shape someone's experiences and how their mind develops.
-However, research suggests several factors may play a role.
+However, research suggests several factors tend to play a role.

 - Genetics: Family history seems to play a role in these disorders, potentially increasing the vulnerability to certain mental health conditions, including SPD and schizophrenia.